ample/dev-playbook/docs/code/starter-kit/README.md

 ## History

 The Starter Kit began as a way to avoid the annoyance of starting from scratch every time.
-At first it provided the base-level tooling we used on a project — test suite, Prettier config, linting, etc.
+At first, it provided the base-level tooling we used on a project — test suite, Prettier config, linting, etc.

-After a couple projects with multiple developers, we quickly realized that, without a convention, each of us builds components in a very different way.
+After a couple of projects with multiple developers, we quickly realized that, without a convention, each of us builds components in a very different way.
 Having to jump between projects meant getting used to the codebase every time.
 But if we could build a convention such that the shape of every project was similar, then it would be trivial to jump between projects.
 All you'd have to do is learn the system once and it would transfer relatively easily to other projects built from the Starter.

 And thus, the Starter Kit started to become more of an engine.
 It led us to define not just how we write code, but how we work together to bring designs to life on screen.